Zacarrie/HomeLab-IaC/4.traefik+CertManager/README.md

 ```
 kubectl apply -f 4.traefik+CertManager/traefik/dashboard/ingress.yaml
 ```
-### now if in a browser i go to traefik.local.zacarrie.com it should prompt me for the username and password i set in ```htpasswd -nb username password | openssl base64``` and take me to the traefik dashboard.
+### now if in a browser i go to traefik.local.zacarrie.com it should prompt me for the username and password i set in ```htpasswd -nb username password | openssl base64``` and takes me to the traefik dashboard.

 ## Installing Cert Manager
 ### First we need to add the helm repo for cert manager to kubernetes